pi-hole/docs/docs/ftldns/blockingmode.md

 In `IP` mode, blocked queries will be answered with the local IP addresses of your Pi-hole.
 To set this mode explicitly, run `pihole-FTL --config dns.blocking.mode IP`.

+The IP that is returned is automatically determined by FTL, however it can also be set with `reply.blocking.IPv4` and `reply.blocking.IPv6` FTL options.

 A blocked query would look like the following:

 ```